fagan2888/Oger-1/README.md

 # Oger
 Oger reservoir computing toolbox from FP7 organic project

-imported from an original mercurial repository clone.
+Imported from a clone of the original mercurial repository w/ last commit from around 2012.
+The import preserves the commit history of the project.

 - http://organic.elis.ugent.be/oger
 - http://reservoir-computing.org/installing_oger